Little Rock recruiting office shooting: Detention

 Muhammad was arrested at a roadside checkpoint in Yemen on November 14, 2008.
 He had overstayed his visa, did not have the required government travel permits, and was holding a fraudulent Somali passport.
 According to his 2010 letters about this period, in his car were books about explosives, literature by Anwar Al-Awlaki (the late cleric in Yemen linked to Al-Qaeda in the Arabian Peninsula), and videos and reading material about "Muslim soldiers in different parts of the world".

 Imprisoned for over two months in Yemen, Muhammad said that he was repeatedly interrogated but not subjected to torture.
 He began his plans for jihad against the U.S. while he was in prison.
-James E. Hensley Jr., Muhammad's American lawyer after his arrest in the United States, later said that he was radicalized by Islamic fundamentalists while in prison.
+James E. Hensley Jr., Bledsoe's American lawyer after his arrest in the United States, later said that he was radicalized by Islamic fundamentalists while in prison.

 Under pressure from the United States, Yemen deported Muhammad to the U.S. on January 29, 2008.
 Because his original plan to travel to Somalia for bomb training had been foiled by his arrest in Yemen, Muhammad said Al-Qaeda in the Arabian Peninsula (AQAP) helped him create a new plan of attack.
 Investigators have not independently confirmed his claims.